D4wnstar/pf2e-wealth-calculator/README.md

 Alternatively, create and write a text file with two comma-separated columns.

-In the first one, write the names of the items.
+In the first column, write the names of the items.

 In the second, write how many of each item you want.
 This can be omitted, in which case the default is 1.